There are two main places to find out the eligibility criteria and whether you are eligible:

 When you apply you are applying to be considered for all programmes across the UK.
 During the process those invited to interview will be given the opportunity to preference specific programmes from all UK regions.
 In most cases this will include rotation level information, for example:

-Year 1 will be in hopsital X with four months in each of respiratory medicine, geriatric medicine and neurology, CT2 will be in hospital Y with four months in each of cardiology, acute internal medicine and medical oncology.
+Year 1 will be in hospital X with four months in each of respiratory medicine, geriatric medicine and neurology.
+Year 2 will be in hospital Y with four months in each of cardiology, acute internal medicine and medical oncology.

-The change to IMT may mean that regions are not able to provide full information for the full three years; in particular it is doubtful that year 3 will be available at time of offer as it is difficult to predict how many will go on to complete the full three years and how many will exit after two.
+The change to IMT means that most regions are not able to provide full information year 3 as it is difficult to predict how many will go on to complete the full three years and how many will exit after two.

-The timing of when this is expected to be is published in the timeline for the round.
+The timing of when you will choose your preferences will be published in the timeline for the round.
 You can find more information about choosing your programme preferences and offers in the relevant sections of the website.

 If you want to work less than full time (LTFT), you progress through the recruitment process in the same way as all other applicants.
 Offers are made on the basis of a full time programme and you make your request to your employing region once you accept an offer.All regions are committed to helping those with who have well-founded reasons for wanting to train on an LTFT basis.
 The Gold Guide contains more information.